hoophq/docs/docs/usecases/interactive-shell.md

 # Interactive Shell

-Connect to interact shell in a private network
+Connect to an interact shell in a private network

-## Requirements

-- Agent deployed in a private network

 ## Kubernetes Pod Exec